bughunter-yonari/ShiVa-Decomplete-Lua-5.0/README.md

 restores different cycles

-# xD!!
+# 🫠👾The purpose of the decompiler xD!!

-→ for modding
+→ for modding•́⁠ ⁠ ⁠‿⁠ ⁠,⁠•̀

-→ for reverse engineering
+→ for reverse engineering (⁠◕⁠ᴗ⁠◕⁠✿⁠)

-→ for research
+→ to search for vulnerabilities(⁠ ⁠◜⁠‿⁠◝⁠ ⁠)⁠♡

+## I take no responsibility for your purpose for this decompiler 👥

+We don't support it if you use a cheating tool, but we are not responsible for it🔑ヘ⁠（⁠。⁠□⁠°⁠）⁠ヘ

+We wish everyone good luck who will use this decompiler! (⁠◍⁠•⁠ᴗ⁠•⁠◍⁠)⁠❤